 Customer service is another frequent use of a commercial entrance alert.
 The store in the mall has an entrance that's always open.
 During slow operating times, the store clerk may need to go in the back to unpack product, or help a customer in the dressing room.
 A motion entrance alert is a great choice.

 Entry Alert Best Sellers

-The DA50L-A has a motion sensor mounted above the entryway, and when someone enters, a gentle chime sounds from the receiver plugged in the back of the store.
+The ERA-PRDCR has a motion sensor mounted above the entryway, and when someone enters, a gentle chime sounds from the receiver plugged in the back of the store.
 Now the clerk hears that someone has entered the store and can immediately come out to help the new customer.
 In this photo, the kit is featured with a add-on accessory, a bright flashing strobe light that will add a visual notification.